Calgary-Greenway

-Calgary-Greenway is a provincial electoral district in Calgary, Alberta, Canada.
+Calgary-Greenway was a provincial electoral district in Calgary, Alberta, Canada.
 The district was created in the 2010 boundary redistribution and is mandated to return a single member to the Legislative Assembly of Alberta using the first-past-the-post voting system.

 The district includes the neighbourhoods of Taradale, Coral Springs, Monterey Park, Abbeydale, and Applewood Park.

 History

 The electoral district was created in the 2010 Alberta boundary re-distribution.
 It was created from parts of Calgary-Cross, Calgary-McCall and Calgary-Montrose which was completely abolished.

 Boundary history

 Electoral history

 The antecedent electoral districts that comprise Calgary-Greenway have been returning Progressive Conservative candidates to office since the 1970s.
 Greenway was represented by Manmeet Bhullar until his death on November 23, 2015.
 He was first elected in a closely contested election in 2008 in the old riding of Calgary-Montrose.
 Prabhdeep Gill won the subsequent by-election for the PCs, which saw a slight increase in support for the Wildrose and a decrease of support for the Progressive Conservatives and the New Democrats from the 2015 election.